“Food is our common ground, a universal experience”

 Fish and vegetable soup with carrots and cabbage.

-There are heaps of varieties of fish (mostly white river fish) in Russia.
+There are lots of varieties of fish (mostly white river fish) in Russia.
 The most common ones found especially in SPB in Lake Ladoga, are Pikeperch and Sudak, both white mild soft fish with lots and lots of tiny bones, so be careful!

 While at the Market in Kazan, we purchased salmon steaks which I cooked up with some vegetables and seaweed salad (left photo).
+We visited Kazan for a few days and really enjoyed it; you can check out my blog post on Kazan HERE.

 Dried fruits are common here, especially in Kazan where there is a strong Turkish influence.